 The next week when I got it, I unwrapped it from the beautiful box, the pretty bag, and took the letter out of the special envelope.

 Yes, this wallet told me my true worth.
-Every time I needed to pay for something, I would feel successful and confident.
+Whenever I needed to pay for something, I felt successful and confident.
 I would feel beautiful and luxurious (not money-rich, but life-rich).
 I would be able to tell myself, in the words of Marie Forleo…there's more where that came from.

 What are you hanging on to that is bringing you down subconsciously and decreasing your self-worth?
 Are you hanging on to clothes that don't fit?
 Shoes that are too tight?
 Driving a car that needs to be washed?
 Tell me one thing you can change to make you feel magical.

 This article was originally published in Money, Inc.